PRiesebos/PWA-Kiener/README.md

 # PWA-Kiener
-A webshop built as a progressive web app, making use of React and SASS.
+A webshop built as a progressive web app, making use of Vuejs, bootstrap 4 and SASS.